-- 1. Prior to certificate approval of this detailed site plan, the applicant shall: - a.
+1. Prior to certificate approval of this detailed site plan, the applicant shall:

+- a.
 Provide the development regulations on the site plan. - b.
 Provide a tracking table for the total approved number of dwelling units in the Fairwood Project. - c.
 Resite the house on Lot 26 out of the 110-foot-wide linear open space. - d.
 Remove the brick wall and all proposed trees from the 110-foot-wide linear open space. - e.
 Provide the open space percentage that has been provided in APA 2, APA 3M, and APA 4 on the site plan. - f.
-Add two site plan notes as follows:

-"Lots 42-44 and 64-67, Block FF, may only have a house between 2,275 and 3,060 square feet (GFA) and all structures shall be located as far from the runway centerline as possible, after compliance with applicable yard and setback requirements."

-"The maximum building height in APA 3M is 30 feet and in APA 4 is 50 feet."
+Revise the site plan as follows: - (i) Add a note providing that Lots 42-44 and 64-67, Block FF, may only have a house between 2,275 and 3,060 square feet (GFA). - (ii) Show the proposed homes on Lots 42-44 and 64-67, Block FF, located as far from the runway center line as possible, after compliance with applicable yard and setback requirements. - (iii) Add a note stating that the maximum building height in APA 4 is 50 feet. - g.
+[Evaluate the feasibility of applying fully shielded outdoor lighting technology for both the public streets and individual houses, with regard to airport safety concerns.
+The lighting on the public streets shall be fully evaluated with the Department of Public Works and Transportation.
+The specific lighting technology shall be submitted with the DSP.]